 Does not clearly ask for objects while focusing on them

 Doesn't respond to language or use communicative gestures, such as waving

 As you can see, many vital speech and language skills emerge in that first year.
-The demands of language increase in your child’s second year, which is typically when children begin to say their first true words, verbally request objects, put two words together, and use at least 50 words to request, comment, and label.
+The demands of language increase in your child’s second year.
+Age 2 is typically when children begin to say their first true words, verbally request objects, put two words together, and use at least 50 words to request, comment, and label.
 If your child is not meeting these milestones, it’s a good idea to speak with a speech therapist.

 Another sign to look for is how your child is producing specific speech sounds.

 During the first few years of life, children begin experimenting with sounds and using them in words.
 While we typically don't begin to treat speech sound disorders until the age of 3, it’s important to note that trouble producing accurate speech sounds may be a sign of a speech disorder.
 Be on the lookout for whether your child:

 Says /p/, /b/, /m/, /h/, and /w/ incorrectly in words (ages 1-2 years)